EvangeliaBi/Development-of-a-Professor-Course-Management-Application/README.md

 • Use of WindowBuilder for drag-and-drop placement of components.

-• Custom JPanel, JFrame, JTable for displaying lists of teachers • Layout Managers (BorderLayout, GridBagLayout) for flexible layout.
+• Custom JPanel, JFrame, JTable for displaying lists of teachers.

+• Layout Managers (BorderLayout, GridBagLayout) for flexible layout.

 • Styling: settings for fonts, colors, and icons for a user-friendly environment Database & JDBC Data storage and retrieval were done through MySQL with network connection.